tommatti99/todo_list_rs/README.md

 It's a todo list written entirely in rust.

-Its used Rust Yew for frontend and Rust Rocket for Backend.
+I use Rust Yew for frontend and Rust Rocket for Backend.

 ### Backend
   - 1º.
 Start the Postgresql at your machine and set the database link at .env file, seems something like "DATABASE_URL=postgres://username:password@localhost/diesel_demo".